WordPress/sustainability/about.md

 # About the team

-The WordPress Sustainability Team works towards embeding sustainable practices into WordPress to ensure the longevity of the project.
+The WordPress Sustainability Team works towards embedding sustainable practices into WordPress to ensure the longevity of the project.

 To do so, we focus our efforts on the 3 pillars of sustainability: